Skip to main content

 CI/CD environments

 In CI/CD pipelines, use an API token instead of interactive login.
-Set apiToken in your configuration file or use the LAZYLOCALES_API_TOKEN environment variable.
+Set the LAZYLOCALES_API_KEY environment variable — the CLI picks it up automatically.
 See CI/CD Setup for a complete guide.